IB Psychology, SL (2 year program)

 • Replicate a psychological study and effectively analyze and report

 • one option from a choice of five

 • one simple experimental study.

 Assessment: Students will be assessed with quizzes, chapter tests, finals, class/home work, experiment reconstruction, projects as assigned.
-Tests are 60%, all other assessments are 40%.
-Some test will mimic IB tests, which will be free response questions.
+Some tests will mimic IB tests, which will be free response questions.
 The Internal Assessment involves you running a simple psychological experiment on your own and reporting it back.
 Assessment will culminate in the IB Psychology external assessments.

 EXPERIMENT TRACKER: Everything in IB Psychology is grounded in psychological research.
 Both the external and internal assessments require students to demonstrate a clear understanding of specific research from the field - the aims, the methods, the sampling, the results, and the methods of analysis.
 Therefore, it is vital for students to keep track of specific experiments and other research studied we discuss throughout the year.
 Do this in a journal or on paper in a three-ring binder.
 Include this:

 B. Area of specialty (Biological, Cognitive, Social-Cultural, etc.)

 H. Weaknesses and Criticism